rennf93/fast-man/README.md

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.
+Contributions are welcomed!
+Please open an issue or submit a pull request on GitHub; or just get in [contact](#contact).

 ## Contact

-For any questions or issues, please contact Renzo Franceschini at [your-email@example.com].
+For any questions or issues, please contact Renzo Franceschini at [rennf93@gmail.com].

 ## Acknowledgements